THE "BETTER" FRANSCHHOEK RESTAURANTS (In Franschhoek town and valley)

 Our list below tells you to which restaurants you can walk from Akademie Street boutique hotel and guest house - most of them in fact.
 So why not dine and wine and then sink into an extra length, extra width king size bed at Akademie Street.
 Click here to book.

 - Le Quartier Français - The Tasting Room : Easy walking distance.
 Margot Janse has been voted S.A.’s best chef and the restaurant rated in the top 50 restaurants in the world for several consecutive years by Restaurant Magazine UK.
 Often number one restaurant in South Africa (Eat Out Awards).
-A five-course à la carte menu or a nine-course "surprise" African-inspired menu, with or without wines to match, it is a must for people who like superb, out-of-the-ordinary food.
+A five-course or a nine-course "surprise" African-inspired menu, with or without wines to match, it is a must for people who like superb, out-of-the-ordinary food.
 Vegetarian option always available!
-Wine information, though very good, is not up to the same standard as the world class food (though their cocktails served in the lounge next door are.)
+Wine information, though very good, is not up to the same standard as the world class food.
 WONDERFUL TASTE EXPERIENCE.
-You need to book directly; they require credit card details in advance.
+You need to book directly.
+They only take bookings one month in advance on their website.
 021 876-8442 email@example.com

 Dinner & Lunch

 - Café des Arts: Easy walking distance.
 Small, casual.
 Small menu on blackboard until dishes run out and are erased.
 Minimal wine list.
 VERY GOOD, STRAIGHT FORWARD FOOD.
-Excellent coffee!
 021 876-2952 firstname.lastname@example.org

 - Dutch East: Easy walking distance.
 Great venue for sitting and watching the passing scene.
 021 876-3547 firstname.lastname@example.org